L-Tek/DAPLINK/README.md

 - - -

-Its supported features and information are gathered in this table:
+Supported features and other information is gathered in this table:

 |               | SWD | UART | JTAG | CONNECTOR                        | INFO                                                                                                                                                                    | ORDERING                                                       |
 |---------------|-----|------|------|----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------|